 We’ve heard comments like You must have a lot of money to be able to afford your lifestyle or I wish I could afford your lifestyle so many times over the years, we stopped counting.
 Travelling full-time is actually way less expensive than many think.
 And with the increasing cost of living top of mind for many, we asked ourselves: Could it actually be cheaper to travel full-time than live in an expensive city like Sydney?

-Until October 2016, we lived in Sydney, Australia.
+For those of you who don’t know us: Until September 2016, we lived the traditional, corporate life in Sydney, Australia.
 Numbeo ranks Sydney as the 29th most expensive out of 512 cities in the world (behind New York at 15th and ahead of London which ranks 37th).
 This is pretty close to the results Mercer found in their annual Cost of Living Survey, which ranked Sydney as the 25th most expensive city.
 In comparison, New York ranked 9th and London 29th.

 Our Cost of Living comparison

-While we have used several different accounting applications to record our expenses over the years, for our comparison, we have aggregated them into the following categories:
+While we have used several different accounting applications to record our expenses over the years, for our comparison, we have aggregated all our expenses into the following categories: